Decodon puellaris: Description

 Decodon puellaris has an elongated, laterally compressed body with a thick-lipped, protrusible mouth.
 The adults have 4 front teeth in upper jaw and 2 in lower which are protruding.
 The dorsal fin has a smooth profile without any noticeable notch, there are ten dorsal fin spines and 9-10 soft rays.
 The anal fin has 3 spines and 10 rays.
 It has an unbroken, arched lateral line which has 27-29 scales along it.

 The adults are red in colour above and whitish below and has three yellow stripes in their heads, along the top lip, one from the lower margin of the eye to the lower gill cover and the other from the snout, running through the eye to the top of the gill cover.
 There are lines of yellow on the body formed by spots on the scales of the body, as are the lines along the bases of the dorsal and anal fins.
 The caudal fin has its upper and outer margins coloured yellow.
-The juveniles are red wth a large black eye spot in the centre of the last few spines in the dorsal fin and a small black spot on the top of the caudal peduncle.
+The juveniles are red with a large black eye spot in the centre of the last few spines in the dorsal fin and a small black spot on the top of the caudal peduncle.
 It can grow to 30 cm in total length.